 Science says fired clay is inert and the clay will not donate it’s minerals.
 Thus no minerals from the clay are in the food.

 Others say clay is not donating minerals, but insist that the food draws the minerals from the clay which it needs.
-See quotes.
-If you believe that the food can pull minerals, the minerals in the clay eventually decline after a few years of daily use.
+If the food can pull minerals, the minerals in the clay eventually decline after a few years of daily use.
+For this reason, some people will purchase a new clay pot every few years.

 Having separate pots lets the pot cook a specific type of food much faster and better each time.
 The pot sets itself differently depending on what is cooked in it.